 Mesothelioma and the Army

 Up until 1947, the Air Force was a division of the Army.
 Post-World War I, and ramping up to World War II, was a critical time for new construction and rebuilding of cities were critical to the emerging war effort.
 The rapidly growing Air Force, partnered with the necessary expansion of the military, created a demand for cost-effective material.
 Naturally, a mineral that could easily and cheaply become incorporated into concrete and steel to make it more durable and heat-resistant was the perfect answer.
-This “miracle mineral,” however, would later be determined to be a potent carcinogen that was killing many of the people who had been exposed to it.
+Scientists would later determine this “miracle mineral,” to be a potent carcinogen that could kill many of the people who were exposed.

 Exposure to asbestos may seem harmless initially –– it has been used in thousands of homes, buildings, and consumer products –– but continuous exposure could lead to the development of cancer.
 In its natural state, asbestos is a classification of fibrous minerals.
 However, friable asbestos, which refers to the material in an easily crumbled state, can become airborne.
-When this mineral is inhaled, microscopic barbs attach to the inside of the body.
+When people inhale the mineral, microscopic barbs attach to the inside of the body.
 This typically happens in the mouth, esophagus, lungs, and chest cavity.
 While this could cause cancer in any of those areas, asbestos exposure is most directly tied to mesothelioma.

 Malignant mesothelioma is cancer that develops in the mesothelium, the lining that lubricates organs in the chest and abdominal cavity.
 However, mesothelioma takes anywhere from 20 to 50 years to surface.
 While a mesothelioma diagnosis is still considered rare, roughly one-third of them each year are veterans due to the heavy use of asbestos in the Army.

 Asbestos Use in the Army

 As the Army expanded during war-time, so did their construction efforts.
 More bases, vehicles, and machines meant that the U.S. needed an inexpensive and reliable solution to keep up with the growing demand.
-There was already a rapidly-growing market for asbestos, and the discovery of new asbestos deposits across Canada, Russia, and China meant that the military could take full advantage as well.
+When researchers discovered new asbestos deposits across Canada, Russia, and China, this meant that the military could take full advantage too.